||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 “Freighters?” asked Fenris, trying not to sound too hopeful.
 “Which ones?”

 “The Waukheon and the Platypus,” she said.
 “No flight plans have been filed.”

 Fenris gave a sly smile.
 “Try to persuade them not to fly off before we get there.”

 The woman promised to do what she could and broke the connection.
-Fenris leaned back in his seat and reflected on his sudden change of luck, for he had recognised the name of one of ships.
+Fenris leaned back in his seat and reflected on his sudden change of luck, for he recognised the name of one of the ships.
 Athene had been right; fate had presented an opportunity that was now there for the taking.
 He looked at the Maharani and did his best to meet her cold questioning gaze.

 “Driver!” he called, his eyes still on the Maharani.
 “We need to go instead to Lanka spaceport.
 Ayodhya is closed.”